 Find an Exam Location

-To earn the NSCA's personal trainer certification (NSCA-CPT), candidates
+To earn the NSCA's personal trainer certification, candidates

 are required to pass a challenging written examination that includes 140 scored

 The information above is only a summary